ViniciusTavares/Push-Notifications-With-Payload/README.md

 console.log(JSON.stringify(subscription));
 ```

-If you have any doubts I really recommend the official documentation for push notifications on chrome.
+If you have any doubts I really recommend the official documentation for push notifications on Chrome.
 Take a look at the end of this file to see some very useful links.

-Now, let's starting our project!
+Now, let's start our project!

 Firstly we need to install all mandatory packages.
 Go to 'server' folder then run npm install command:
 ```